Cinema of Hong Kong: The war era

-Another important factor in the 1930s, was the second Sino-Japanese War.
+Another important factor in the 1930s was the second Sino-Japanese War.
 "National defense" films—patriotic war stories about Chinese resisting the Japanese invasion—became one of Hong Kong's major genres; notable titles included Kwan Man Ching's Lifeline (1935), Chiu Shu Sun's Hand to Hand Combat (1937) and Situ Huimin's March of the Partisans (1938).
 The genre and the film industry were further boosted by emigre film artists and companies when Shanghai was taken by the Japanese in 1937.

 This of course came to an end when Hong Kong itself fell to the Japanese in December 1941.
 But unlike on the Mainland, the occupiers were not able to put together a collaborationist film industry.
 They managed to complete just one propaganda movie, The Attack on Hong Kong (1942; a.k.a.
-The Day of England's Collapse) before the British returned in 1945 (Teo, 1997).
-A more important move by the Japanese may have been to melt down many of Hong Kong's pre-war films to extract their silver nitrate for military use (Fonoroff, 1997).
+The Day of England's Collapse) before the British returned in 1945.
+A more important move by the Japanese may have been to melt down many of Hong Kong's pre-war films to extract their silver nitrate for military use.

 The 1940s–1960s

 Postwar Hong Kong cinema, like postwar Hong Kong industries in general, was catalysed by the continuing influx of capital and talents from Mainland China.
-The Hong Kong population in 1940 was around 1 million and rose to around 3.9 million in 1967, the population is increased around 2.9 million in this period.
+The Hong Kong population in 1940 was around 1 million and rose to around 3.9 million in 1967; the population increased around 2.9 million during this period.
 This became a flood with the 1946 resumption of the Chinese Civil War (which had been on hold during the fight against Japan) and then the 1949 Communist victory.
 These events definitively shifted the center of Chinese-language cinema to Hong Kong.
-The colony also did big business exporting films to Southeast Asian countries (especially but not exclusively due to their large Chinese expatriate communities) and to Chinatowns in Western countries (Bordwell, 2000).
+The colony also did big business exporting films to Southeast Asian countries (especially but not exclusively due to their large Chinese expatriate communities) and to Chinatowns in Western countries.

 Competing languages

 The postwar era also cemented the bifurcation of the industry into two parallel cinemas, one in Mandarin, the dominant dialect of the Mainland emigres, and one in Cantonese, the dialect of most Hong Kong natives.
-The distinction between the two languages is in sound (Kei, 1994).
-During the silent film age the written language was Chinese and was known to all, no matter the language spoken (Kei, 1994).
-Subtitles allow both markets access to films (Kei, 1994).
+The distinction between the two languages is in sound.
+During the silent film age the written language was Chinese and was known to all, no matter the language spoken.
+Subtitles allow both markets access to films.
 Mandarin movies sometimes had much higher budgets and more lavish production.
-Reasons included their enormous export market; the expertise and capital of the Shanghai filmmakers.
-For decades to come, Cantonese films, though sometimes more numerous, were relegated to second-tier status (Leyda, 1972).
+Reasons included their enormous export market and the expertise and capital of the Shanghai filmmakers.
+For decades to come, Cantonese films, though sometimes more numerous, were relegated to second-tier status.

-Most of the films reviewed by the Office for Film, Newspaper and Article Administration come with subtitles, although there's no law requiring them.
-According to Shu Kei (also known as Kenneth Ip), the reason for the inclusion of English subtitles must've been to target overseas audiences, while Chinese subtitles were added to reach those who could read Chinese, but couldn't understand Cantonese.
+Most of the films reviewed by the Office for Film, Newspaper and Article Administration come with subtitles, although there is no law requiring them.
+According to Shu Kei (also known as Kenneth Ip), the reason for the inclusion of English subtitles must have been to target overseas audiences, while Chinese subtitles were added to reach those who could read Chinese, but could not understand Cantonese.